Return to search results Return to search results

 Prepare for your visit

-Before your visit, read the following information and complete our venue and safety form before you arrive.
+Before your visit, read the following information and make sure you understand the safety requirements to attend this site before your visit.

 Maximum of 25 students per group, and two groups maximum per session.

 We are committed to the safety of all visitors to our sites.
-When visiting our tour sites, we ask that you strictly follow these safety rules at all times:
+Please make sure you are familiar with our safety information below:

 • wear long pants/trousers